MOISECHRIST/RNAseq_Project/readme.md

 After read mapping, the next step in our workflow was to count the number of reads per gene.
 Here, we used the [featureCounts](https://subread.sourceforge.net/featureCounts.html) tool on all our BAM files, which returned a feature count table containing all genes in our reference in the rows and the sample ID in the columns.

 The second result of featureCounts is a summary text file.
 This summary text file was loaded into a MultiQC report to get a better glimpse of the per-gene counting read statistics.
-The figure 5 below shows the percentage of reads assigned to exons (Assigned) and other information, such as the percentage of unmapped reads (Unassigned: Unmapped), the percentage of multimapped reads (Unassigned: Multi Mapping), the percentage of reads mapped on introns (Unassigned: No Features), and the percentage of reads those aligning equally well on multiple loci (Unassigned: Ambiguity).

 ### Exploratory data analysis